UiL-OTS-labs/jspsych-spr-mw/README.md

 ```javascript
 const ACCESS_KEY = '00000000-0000-0000-0000-000000000000';
 ```
-For uploading to the UiL-OTS data server you will need to change this to the access_key that you obtained when your experiment was approved.
+For uploading to the ILS data server you will need to change this to the access_key that you obtained when your experiment was approved.
 Your personal access key should look identical, but with all the '0' changed.
 For elaborate info see `globals.js`.